 Perinatal Trauma and Loss Care Service

-The Perinatal Trauma and Loss Care Service a psychology driven service providing 1:1 therapy for women and birthing people who are experiencing moderate to severe distress or symptoms of post-traumatic stress disorder (PTSD) following perinatal trauma or loss.
+The Perinatal Trauma and Loss Care Service is a psychology-driven service providing individual therapy for those who are experiencing psychological distress, symptoms of post-traumatic stress or complicated grief following perinatal trauma or loss.
 This includes miscarriage, stillbirth, ectopic pregnancy, neonatal death, unsuccessful IVF, termination for medical reasons (TFMR).
-Our pathways also include 1:1 therapy for women and birthing people who are pregnant and experiencing moderate to severe distress associated to previous perinatal trauma, loss or severe fear of child birth (Tokophobia).
-Tokophobia may be primary (no previous experience of birth) or secondary (following childbirth).

 Who is the service for?